trans-travel/trans-travel/us/mt.md

 # United States - Montana

-Montana has several negative laws towards trans people, such as a law defining male and female in a trans-exclusionary way for nearly all state purposes.
+Montana has several negative laws towards trans people.

 Montana does not ban trans care for children (due to a court judgment that invalidated a healthcare ban).